 A group of Black and white men created a chaotic diversion and managed to free Henry but he was later re-arrested.

-At his second hearing, a group of men forcibly overpowered the guards with clubs and axes, and freed Henry a second time.
+At his second hearing, a group of men overpowered the guards with clubs and axes, and freed Henry a second time.
 Henry was then secretly taken over the border to Canada.
 Read more at New York History Net.